ironbar/hungry_geese/reports/04_Modeling.md

 around 1.32, while for epsilon greedy agent game is 1.66 and 1.68 for greedy games.
 This may suggest that the more advanced the agent the more complex the Q value function.

+I have tried increasing the agent capacity but there was overfit to the train set.

 ### Results

 - It is hard to train a model to learn the Q value function, learning rate is critical